thinkum/commonide/README.md

     - e.g Generally, "Other" Systems and Infrastructure Dependencies

-        - TBD: Visio as generally a Microsoft Infrastrucrure component, not _per se_ a "Web" Infrastructure Component.
+        - TBD: Visio as generally a Microsoft Infrastructure component, not _per se_ a "Web" Infrastructure Component.

     - Note, "Small Site" development projects may ideally be supported